Skip to main content

 Create a configuration

-To create a new configuration, click the Create Configuration button.
-This opens the configuration creation page.
+2. Click the Create SAML configuration button.
+This opens the configuration creation page:

 To properly configure Workload Identity Federation, you must provide:

-After providing the necessary information, click the Create Configuration button to create the configuration.
+After providing the necessary information, click the Create button to create the configuration.

 Created configurations are viewable on the Workload Federation page.
 After the configuration is created, a Config ID is generated.
 This ID is used to associate the new configuration to your AI Object Storage Access Keys by passing it in to the API call as the value of configId.